Thijssen-Lab/NIAMH-MPCD/sampleInputs/swimmersDepletion/README.md

-Simulates ten swimmers subjected to strong depletion interactions in an isotropic fluid with periodic boundary conditions for a 2D system of size 30x30
+Simulates five swimmers subjected to strong depletion interactions in an isotropic fluid with periodic boundary conditions for a 2D system of size 30x30